Create a workspace using the Account API

 How to use the Account API

-To authenticate to the Account API, you can use Databricks OAuth for service principals, Databricks OAuth for users, or a Databricks account admin’s username and password.
+To authenticate to the Account API, you can use Databricks OAuth for service principals or Databricks OAuth for users.
 Databricks strongly recommends that you use Databricks OAuth for users or service principals.
 A service principal is an identity that you create in Databricks for use with automated tools, jobs, and applications.
-See OAuth machine-to-machine (M2M) authentication.
+See Authenticate access to Databricks with a service principal using OAuth (OAuth M2M).

 Use the following examples to authenticate to a Databricks account.
-You can use OAuth for service principals, OAuth for users, or a user’s username and password (legacy).
+You can use OAuth for service principals or OAuth for users.
 For background, see:

 For authentication examples, choose from the following: